smittytone/PreviewJson/README.md

 The source code is provided here for inspection and inspiration.
 The code will not build as is: graphical, other non-code resources and some code components are not included in the source release.
 To build *PreviewJson* from scratch, you will need to add these files yourself or remove them from your fork.

+The files `REPLACE_WITH_YOUR_FUNCTIONS` and `REPLACE_WITH_YOUR_CODES` must be replaced with your own files.
+The former will contain your `sendFeedback(_ feedback: String) -> URLSessionTask?` function.
+The latter your Developer Team ID, used as the App Suite identifier prefix.

 You will need to generate your own `Assets.xcassets` file containing the app icon and an `app_logo.png` file and `style_x.png` where x is 1-3 and are, respectively, the solid, outline and textual options presented by the **Preferences** window as True/False/Null styles.

 You will need to create your own `new` directory containing your own `new.html` file.